aamnah/notes/ubuntu/20240324134720-rtl8188gu-realtek-bluetooth-wifi-dongle-linux-drivers.md

 #### Fixing USB device mode

-Changing the mode was relatively easy, you can use `usb_modeswitch`for that
+Changing the mode was relatively easy, you can use `usb_modeswitch` for that. `usb_modeswitch` controls the mode of 'multi-state' USB devices.

 ```bash
 sudo usb_modeswitch -KW -v 0bda -p 1a2b